Overview of Annual Compliance of a Private Limited Company

 ‘Small Companies’ will file an annual return using the MGT-7A form.
 Small companies are defined as companies other than a public limited company whose paid-up share capital does not exceed ₹4 crores and whose annual turnover does not exceed ₹40 crores. |

-3. Filing Financial Statement with the RoC (AOC-4)
+3. Filing the Financial Statement with the RoC (AOC-4)

-- Audited Financial Statements detailing income, expenses, profits, and losses incurring in a year
+- Audited Financial Statements detailing income, expenses, profits, and losses incurred in a year

-- Detail of cash inflow and outflow over the financial year
+- Details of cash inflow and outflow over the financial year

 - Statement of subsidiaries as per section 129 – Form AOC-1